Watch Kate Tell |

 to celebrate religious respect and camaraderie.
 Together both congregations

-have developed plans to construct a large park on BOTH sides of the road,
+have developed plans to construct a large park, to be called

-I view that bridge as another sign, not as explicit as that big red
+I view that bridge as another sign, not as explicit as that first big red

-vinyl sign which had welcomed Memphis Islamic Center to the neighborhood.
+vinyl sign which had welcomed the Memphis Islamic Center to the neighborhood.

 I view that bridge as a sign which will demonstrate “Good